bustoutsolutions/tailwindcss-container-bleed/README.md

 Currently, this plugin fully works best when `container.center = true`.

+*Note:* This plugin relies on CSS custom properties.

 ## Utilities

-The following utility classes are generated:
+The following utility classes are generated.
+They can also be used with `@apply`.

 ### Bleed